Hypermobility and EDS: What is the best diet?

 Lactose intolerance, for instance, is a common issue where the body struggles to digest lactose, a sugar found in milk and dairy products.
 Symptoms can range from bloating and gas to diarrhoea, often occurring a few hours after consuming lactose-containing foods or drinks.
 For someone with EDS, this can exacerbate the discomfort they might already be experiencing due to their condition.

 On the more severe end of the spectrum, we have conditions like Celiac disease.
-This autoimmune disorder is triggered by the ingestion of gluten, a protein found in wheat, barley, and rye.
+This autoimmune disorder is triggered by ingesting gluten, a protein found in wheat, barley, and rye.
 When someone with Celiac consumes gluten, their immune system reacts by damaging the lining of the small intestine.
 This not only leads to gastrointestinal symptoms but can also result in long-term complications if not addressed.
 For an individual with EDS, managing Celiac becomes another crucial aspect of their health journey.

 1. Nutritional Deficiencies: Very often for those in the community, blood tests can reveal some large nutritional deficiencies which may necessitate the need for dietary changes.
 One of the most frequently observed deficiencies in the EDS community is iron.
 Iron plays a pivotal role in our body, aiding in the production of red blood cells and ensuring oxygen is efficiently transported throughout the body.
 A deficiency can lead to symptoms like fatigue, paleness, shortness of breath, and even hair loss.
 For someone with EDS, these symptoms can compound the challenges they already face daily.